EvanLovely/KeyRemap4MacBook/README.md

 ## Optionally get your Caps Lock back ##

 Search the KeyRemap4MacBook rules for “simultaneous key presses caps lock” and enable the rule that says if you press both shifts at the same time, you gets Caps Lock.
 Makes sense to me!

+## Why I moved Hyper off Caps Lock to FN ##

+I at first tried using Brett’s Hyper style to use my arrows, but then I couldn't do modifier keys with arrow keys like shift and right to select text.
+Deal killer for me (sure he has a way around it).
+So I’m using the absent right control key.